Written with contributions from Don Quintenz, Michelle Allison, and Zoe Finney

 The Great Crested Flycatcher is easy to identify by sight, with distinctive reddish-brown accents and lemon yellow belly.
 This flycatcher’s call is a rising “wee-eep” whistle that you can hear while it operates high in the canopy of deciduous woods, hunting insects, though it will also eat whole fruit.

 An early spring migrant, the Eastern Phoebe’s appearance is considered a sign that spring has arrived.
-A brown and white songbird with fluffy brown head and white chest, it likes open woodlands and can also be found at Mystery and Boardwalk Ponds.
+A brown and white songbird with fluffy brown head and white chest, it likes open woodlands and can also be found at Mystery and Turtle Ponds.
 Its call sounds like its name, “phoebe,” which is quicker and raspier than the similar sounding Black-capped Chickadee call.
 They make their nests from mud and grass, which you will find on human-built structures at the Center.

 Also found at the Center, the Eastern Kingbird prefers grasslands for habitat and nests near the open area of the Lake Michigan Terrace.
 It’s dark gray on top with a white chest and tip of tail, and a hidden crown of yellow, red, or orange.
 Kingbirds make an electric-sounding zapping call.
 This bird species aggressively defends its territory, harassing other birds that get too close.
 To hunt, They sally or flutter over grassy areas to hunt insects, though they will also eat fruit.